Roman conquest of the Iberian Peninsula: From commanders with consular power to praetors as provincial governors

 When Scipio Africanus returned to Rome after his victory in 206 BC, he recommended that the Roman army should remain in Hispania to prevent a return of the Carthaginians during the rest of the Second Punic War.
 He had made alliances with local tribes and Rome had the obligation to protect them.
 However, these alliances could be weak and the allies could be untrustworthy and unpredictable, as the rebellion by Indibilis had shown (see above).
 Therefore, the continuation of Roman military presence was needed.
 After the end of this war, the Romans decided to remain in Hispania rather than withdraw.
 The actions Scipio Africanus had taken had laid the foundation for this permanent presence.
-He had established permanent garrisons at Tarraco (Tarragona), Cartago Nova (Cartagena) and Gades (Cadiz).
+He had established permanent garrisons at Tarraco (Tarragona), Cartago Nova (Cartagena) and Gades (Cádiz).
 He had founded the colony (settlement) of Italica (near Santiponce) to settle wounded Roman veterans.
 He also changed the Roman army in Hispania from one financed by Rome to a self-sufficient army.
 He did this through war booty and collections of food, clothes, and other supplies from the local tribes that had rebelled against the Romans.
 He had grain collected for export to raise money to pay soldiers, and requisitioned food and clothing for the soldiers.
 There must also have been steps to encourage some areas of Hispania to produce grain for the Romans.
 Livy mentioned that when Scipio Africanus campaigned in Africa a few years later (at the end of the Second Punic War), grain from Sicily and Sardinia (which were major producers of grain), but also from Hispania was sent to the Roman troops there.
 Probably some farming areas were oriented towards producing crops to be exported to Rome, particularly in the fertile valleys of the rivers Ebro (in the northern part of the east coast) and Baetis (Guadalquivir) in the south.
 The presence of Roman soldiers and traders must have started the process of Romanisation.
 New products and technological innovations were imported.
 Initially the mentioned requisitions occurred in an ad hoc manner.
 Later they were extended to all tribes in Roman territory and developed into a form of taxation.
 The three Scipios who led the Roman campaigns in Hispania had conducted affairs independently for Rome, following the exigencies of war.
 For seven years, Rome sent military commanders with an irregular constitutional position to Hispania (see next paragraph).
 When governors, ostensibly under the supervision of the Roman senate, were instituted, the senate had little control over them due to the great distance.
 Hispania remained governed largely independently by the men on the spot.
 This left Hispania in the hands of governors and officials who were inexperienced due to lack of knowledge of the provinces and their local people and to the short duration of their offices.
 It led to abuses, exploitation, and harassment of the local peoples.
 The senate tried to address this, but failed.
 The largely unsupervised Roman officials and entrepreneurs became greedy as local resources provided opportunities for enrichment.
 This was a breeding ground for discontent and rebellion.